Samillynn/EasyLabel/README.md

     ```
 - `START_TS` and `END_TS` should strictly follow the [Time Format](#time-format).
 - If no re-trimming is needed, leave the line `{{ START_TS, END_TS }}` as it is.
+- You can only provide one timestamp, either `START_TS` or `END_TS`.
+    - E.g. You can only replace `START_TS` to `00:03`, and leave `END_TS` as it is.
+In this way, you are telling the script that you want to trim and keep the video from `00:03` till the end of the video.

 ### Time Format